maximilian-ho/how-we-teach-ourselves/reading_books_to_learn_how_to_empower_others.md

 We continuously read books on management and social issues to learn how to empower others.
 Many people put down others because they are unaware that there is a better way to live.
 These books show us the way.

 **Reading on our phones**
 We read these books on our phones using Moon+ reader.
 Whenever we feel like reading, we open Moon+ reader and read for a few minutes.
-We don't read books in a linear order.
-Instead, we jump between different sections, and also jump between books.
+Instead of reading in a linear order, we jump between different sections, and also jump between books.
 We find this to be more fun.

 The screenshots below show the contents (left image) and bookmarks (right image) of a book in Moon+ reader.
 ![image](https://github.com/maximilian-ho/articles/assets/94465856/868df99f-9d69-4d49-ba38-55ee7c1f9592)